krishnakashablalwani/ASTRA/app/backend/EMAIL_SETUP.md

 ### Email not sending?

-1. **Check App Password:** Make sure you're using the 16-character App Password, not the regular password
+1. **Check SMTP Key:** Make sure you copied the entire key from Brevo
+2. **Check SMTP Login:** Use the exact login from Brevo settings (e.g., `9aa161001@smtp-brevo.com`)
-2. **Check Console:** Look for errors like "Email service configuration error"
+3. **Check Console:** Look for errors like "Email service configuration error" or "Authentication failed"
-3. **Verify .env:** Ensure EMAIL_USER and EMAIL_PASS are set correctly
-4. **Gmail Settings:** Verify 2FA is enabled and App Password is active
+4. **Verify Brevo Account:** Ensure your Brevo account is verified and active
+5. **Run Test Script:** Use `node test-brevo.js` to diagnose connection issues

+### Authentication Failed (535 5.7.8)?

+1. Generate a **new SMTP key** at https://app.brevo.com/settings/keys/smtp
+2. Delete any old/inactive keys
+3. Update `BREVO_SMTP_KEY` in your `.env` file
+4. Restart the server

+### Connection Timeout?

+1. Check your internet connection
+2. Verify port 587 is not blocked by firewall
+3. Try increasing timeout values in `emailService.js` (already set to 30 seconds)
+4. Brevo's SMTP relay works on Render (not blocked like Gmail)

 ### Server won't start?

 1. Make sure all dependencies are installed: `npm install`
 2. Check that nodemailer is installed: `npm list nodemailer`
-3. Verify .env file exists and is readable
+3. Verify .env file exists and has correct format

 ### No emails received?